Marisken Surgery: Treatment, Procedure & Experiences

 Regardless of the chosen surgical technique, the skin often remains sensitive for weeks.
 During this phase, soothing, moisture-binding care can be useful to prevent microlesions and inflammation.
 CANNEFF® SUP can help soothe the mucous membrane due to the combination of CBD and hyaluronic acid.
 It does not replace surgery but can support aftercare.

-How does a pilonidal cyst surgery proceed specifically?
+How exactly does a corn removal surgery proceed?

-A marisca operation is a minor outpatient procedure and usually takes only a few minutes.
+A marisca operation is a small, outpatient procedure and usually takes only a few minutes.
 The goal is to cleanly remove the bothersome skin fold and protect the surrounding tissue.

 Preparation